-Our site selection process makes sure the design, consenting, construction and operation of our projects are undertaken in a manner which, on balance, causes the least disturbance to the environment and the local community, while ensuring the solution taken forward is economically and technically practicable.
+Our site selection process makes sure the design, consenting, construction and operation of our projects are undertaken in a manner which causes the least disturbance to the environment and the local community.
+It also ensures the solution taken forward is economically and technically practical.